lunchboxreborn/fullmetalcobra/README.md

-- 👋 Hi, I’m @fullmetalcobra
+- 👋 Hi, I’m @lunchboxreborn
 - 👀 I’m interested in sports and gaming
-- 🌱 I’m currently learning Python
+- 🌱 WTF is a python?
 - 💞️ I’m looking to collaborate on nothing really...
-- 📫 How to reach me: Discord, which is ECL1PSE#2157
+- 📫 How to reach me: Discord, which is ECL1PSE0#6128

 <!---
 fullmetalcobra/fullmetalcobra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.